Skip to content

 February 26, 1998, Shirley Ardell Mason, better known as Sybil, died in Lexington.

-Friday, February 26, 2010, Kentucky U.S. Senator Jim Bunning stood his ground and refused to vote for another spending bill.
-After deregulation, the government bailed out Wall Street, and Senator Bunning wanted to make waves about it before he left office.
-The press framed it as though he wanted to stop unemployment benefits.
-Bunning said he didn’t oppose extending the unemployment programs; he didn’t want to add to the deficit anymore.
-He made the body wait till the next week to get his vote.
+Friday, February 26, 2010, Senator Jim Bunning stood his ground and refused to vote for another spending bill.
+After several Wall St. deregulations, the government bailed out them out again, and Bunning wanted to make waves about it before he left office.
+The legacy media portrayed him as a bitter Senator leaving office who tried to stop unemployment benefits.
+Bunning said he didn’t oppose extending the unemployment programs; he just didn’t want to add to the deficit by bailing out Wall St. gamblers AGAIN.
+He made the body wait one week to get his vote.

 February 26, 2011, a Keeneland graduate and Kentucky bred won Gulfstream Park’s GII $400,000 Fountain of Youth Stakes.
 The winner finished 11th for the roses.

-During a press conference on February 26, 2020, President Trump tried to refer to a medical study, “The Johns Hopkins, I guess — is a highly respected, great place — they did a study, comprehensive: ‘The Countries Best and Worst Prepared for an Epidemic.’
+During a press conference on February 26, 2020, President D. Trump tried to complete a sentence, “The Johns Hopkins, I guess — is a highly respected, great place — they did a study, comprehensive: ‘The Countries Best and Worst Prepared for an Epidemic.’
 And the U.S. is now — we’re rated #1.
 We’re rated #1 for being prepared.”
-Johns Hopkins had their own interpretation of the report the following morning.